haoranShu/15618fp/README.md

 The advantage of this parallelism is obvious:

-1. no race or contention

-2. enough computation to parallel
+1. There is no data contention in this model.
+Although each point may affect several pixels and thus points are not independent, each pixel is independent from other pixels.
+In the process of QuadTree traversal and weight gathering, only READ is performed on the shared data structure, the QuadTree.
+WRITEs are only performed to different locations of a shared buffer so there is no contention.

+2. We usually have a large amount of pixels so that we are chopping our work into chunks, supposedly, small enough.

-5. performance: only as good as CPU version, sometime even slower
+>5. performance: only as good as CPU version, sometime even slower
+>
 > plot?

-3. problem1: load inbalance, repetitive visit to points
+The main problems with this embarassing parallelism are multiple:

+1. **Inbalance Workload**

+2. problem2: poor SIMD

-4. problem2: limitation of QuadTree on GPU
+3. problem3: limitation of QuadTree on GPU

 ### Parallel on Data Points